The Act at the Ovalhouse

 The production’s ultimate flaw is that it isn’t adding anything new to the theatrical cannon.
 You may have the sneaking suspicion that you’ve come across this type of play before.
 Not only clichéd, The Act is meandering and anti-climactic.

-The Act is on at the Ovalhouse until 2nd February 2013.
+The Act is at the Ovalhouse until 2nd February 2013.
 The COUNTERCULTURE 50 season runs until 9th March 2013.
-For further information or to book tickets, click here.
+For further information or to book visit the theatre’s website here.